 - Underbody damage – due to low ground clearance

-Price of the Honda StepWagon in Kenya and where to buy it: https://cars.topcar.co.ke/vehicles/honda/stepwagon
+Price of the Honda StepWagon in Kenya: https://cars.topcar.co.ke/vehicles/honda/stepwagon

 Import the Honda StepWagon in Kenya: https://topcar.co.ke/import-your-car/